All Episodes

 You know, a little bit about hockey.

-I love Lung Quest.
+I love Lundquist.

-What is it about everybody in Lung Quest?
+What is it about everybody in Lungquist?

-Uh, first of all, he's like the nicest person ever.
+First of all, he's like the nicest person ever.

 He donates to tons of kids' charities.

-He's been with his wife forever and they have beautiful children, and he's just a sweetheart.
+He's been with his wife forever and they have beautiful children and he's just a sweetheart.

 All right.